tmitzka/season-ratings-plotter/README.md

 # Season Ratings Plotter
+**NOTE: The program stopped working a while ago and is no longer maintained.**

 This program creates a plot graph that shows user ratings for one or several seasons of a TV series.
 Ratings and other data are scraped (downloaded) from the [Internet Movie Database (IMDb)](https://www.imdb.com).
 You can include as many